openaustralia/alavetelitheme/README.md

 These are displayed on authority pages and lists of authorities, and having lots of irrelevant short names adds unnecessary noise to the page.

+#### Removing an authority

+Authorities that are defunct aren’t actually removed from Right To Know.
+Add the `defunct` tag to the authority and it will no longer be available for requests.
+People can still find requests to the authority in search results and see all the requests that were made to them while they were active.

 ### Jurisdictions

 A unique aspect of Right To Know compared to other Alaveteli installations is